Meaning

 This word uses one of the kun'yomi readings for the kanji.
 You haven't learned this kun'yomi reading for , so here's a mnemonic to help you remember it:

 Why the bitterness in your eyes?
 You visited a famed uni () restaurant, only to find it closed and locked.
-Where is the key ()?
-Your s scream of the uni missed.
-In a sea of misery, a missed uni is the hardest to swallow.
+And as a lover of uni, you know no greater misery than to miss out on some uni.

 Context